 Risks to Consider When Feeding Dates to Guinea Pigs

-The dates are delicious, super creamy, and chewy, but they are extremely caloric.
-This is not good even for us humans.
+- The dates are delicious, super creamy, and chewy, but they are extremely caloric.
 The sugar content can create problems with blood sugar.
 Besides, sugars create an imbalance of the gut flora in guinea pigs.

-There is no enough vitamin C in dates.
-This vitamin is crucial for guinea pigs and keeps them healthy.
-They can’t produce vitamin C on their own, so it is essential to get it from supplements or foods.
+- There is no enough vitamin C in dates.
 If guinea pigs don’t get enough of this vitamin, they will get scurvy disease with symptoms such as bleedings, rough coats, skipping, loss of appetite, no energy, etc.

-And finally, the dates have calcium and sodium.
-These two nutrients are healthy for humans and create strong bone tissues.
-But, if the guinea pigs receive too much calcium and sodium, they will develop urinary problems.
+- Dates have calcium and sodium.
+If the guinea pigs receive too much calcium and sodium, they will develop urinary problems.
 Guinea pigs will get the following symptoms such as painful urination, bladder stones, or kidney stones.

 Quick Facts on Dates